ltduccc/Data-visualization-covid-spreading/readme.md

 **Interactive**
 - Users can choose which country we wish to compare.
 - The detail of number cases at particular time is revealed according to the vertical position of mouse.
-- Users can click on the name of the country in the legen area to delete the line of the country
+- Users can click on the name of the country in the legend area to delete the line of the country

 <img src = "multiple.png"><img>